vikingforties/wordle-tools/README.md

 | Status: | beta
 | Tags: | wordle

 wordle.py takes in the grey, yellow and green letters and splits out the most likely next alternative words.
+This is cheating.
+Use your knowledge of words instead!

 starterwordle.py calculates the most common letters used in a particular dictionary of words.
+Lists the letter most likely to give a hit on the first wordle guess.

 filterwords.py isolates and formats all the five letter words in a given text dictionary.
+Useful in creating 5letter word only dictionaries.

+vowelplacings.py shows a table of distribution of vowel occurances in each letter position for all words from a given dictionary.
+Helpful in choosing your next word.

 Disclaimer
 ==========